 It’s a pretty simple idea, but it’s effective.
 A picture is worth a thousand words, after all!
 Plus, you can easily integrate the Instagram button to your Lodgify site so users can click through to your feed – here’s how.

-You’ll excite your customers
+You’ll excite your guests

 Your Instagram feed is also the perfect place to showcase the experience guests will enjoy with you.
 Whether that’s a snapshot of your garden flowers in bloom in spring, or the local farm where guests can buy fresh produce, your pictures will weave a story that will excite them for their stay.
 Create a buzz by teasing them with the small details, like Moorland View Cottage does with highlights of their kitchen.